-Is your skin stressed, red and tight because the weather is changing outside?
-The change of seasons is particularly difficult for sensitive skin.
-Extreme temperatures, such as cold, frost and heat quickly strip moisture from your skin, making it tight, itchy and sallow.
-Unless it's the weather change, stress and other environmental influences can also make your skin sensitive.
-If that's the case for you, here are three super easy DIY face mask recipes that will calm skin down.
-You can make them easy peasy yourself.
-You will surely find many ingredients in your kitchen.
+Is your skin stressed, red and tight because the weather outside is changing?
+The change in seasons is particularly difficult for sensitive skin.
+Extreme temperatures such as cold, frost and heat quickly remove moisture from your skin, making it tight, itchy and pale.
+If it's not the change in the weather, stress and other environmental influences can also make your skin sensitive.
+If that's the case for you: Here are three very simple DIY recipes for face masks that will calm your skin again.
+You can make them yourself, easy peasy.
+You will definitely find many ingredients in your kitchen.

 1. Soothing Oatmeal Face Mask

-If your skin is currently a bit overworked, you can soothe it with oatmeal.
-This works great if your skin has been exposed to too many different skin care products that you may not have tolerated.
+If your skin is currently a bit overstressed, you can calm it down with oatmeal.
+This works wonderfully if your skin has currently had to endure too many different skin care products that you may not be able to tolerate all of them.
 Or is your skin currently reacting sensitively?
 You can soothe your skin with a homemade mask made from pure oatmeal.
 Ideal for stressed and reddened skin.

 What you need for this DIY recipe: